Overview of CSS Layout

 - Multi-column layout

-A single webpage may either contain only 1 layout from the above options or multiple layout options integrated and style together to achieve the required structure of the webpage.
+A single webpage may either contain only 1 layout from the above options or multiple layout options integrated and styled together to achieve the required structure of the webpage.

 1. Normal flow in CSS

-The Normal flow is the by default flow in which elements are displayed on a webpage according to their occurrence in the code and no layout control is defined or applied.
+The default flow displays elements on a webpage according to their occurrence in the code without defining or applying layout control.

 For example, let’s view the following code in the web browser: